 - 3.5 The acquisition and redevelopment of the Co-op building was originally included within the Council's bid to the Future High Street Fund (FHSF) in 2020.
 However, the funding that was awarded was subsequently reduced by the Ministry of Housing Communities and Local Government to approximately 70% of the original bid amount.
 This has meant that the intended projects have had to be scaled back and the acquisition of the Coop building could no longer be pursued using this funding. - 3.6 The original proposal for redeveloping the Co-op building in the FHSF application involved the redevelopment of the site with 27 residential units and a small retail element. - 3.7 The acquisition of the Property would enable the Council to remove a building of poor architectural merit that is predominately vacant with no likely future retail demand, from the retail centre.
 The acquisition will also enable the assembly of a larger redevelopment site (with the properties to the south and part of the Woodhead Street car park) and improve the "place" with better connectivity and higher quality of design.
 This would be beneficial for existing businesses and the local community.
-It will also provide an attractive opportunity for redevelopment, promoting future investment and residential use on this key site within the town centre. - 3.8 The Council is currently procuring a preferred developer for New Ferry and a report on this will be received for decision, by Members, later this year.
-Acquisition of the Property would give the Council and appointed developer significant additional opportunities to redevelop the area for sustainable development.
+It will also provide an attractive opportunity for redevelopment, promoting future investment and residential use on this key site within the town centre. - 3.8 There is another report on the Economy Regeneration and Development Committee for 26th January recommending a preferred developer for New Ferry.
+Acquisition of the Property would give the Council and appointed developer significant additional opportunities to redevelop the area for sustainable development. - 3.9 Following consideration of this matter at the ERD Committee on 22 November 2021, the Council's independent property consultant has reviewed the Lambert Smith Hampton Valuation and advises that the acquisition of the COOP site will unlock the redevelopment potential of not only this site, but the adjacent car park land which is in Council ownership.
+The "marriage "of these two adjacent sites will enable a total of between 95 and 100 residential units to be provided, and this outcome fully justifies the acquisition price of the COOP in valuation terms.